The Science Behind How Regenerative Farming Impacts Herb Potency

 Pesticide Contamination and Potency Loss

-Analysis of 47 different ginseng products found that 80% contained pesticides above detection limits, with 43% exceeding maximum residue limits by up to 55 times.
-This isn't just a safety concern.
-Pesticides disrupt the very soil microbiomes that enhance plant potency.
-Chemical farming essentially trades short-term yield for long-term quality and therapeutic efficacy.
+Studies reveal widespread pesticide contamination in medicinal herbs globally.
+Analysis of Chinese herbal medicines found that 89.2% of samples contained pesticide residues, with 76% containing multiple residues.7 This isn't just a safety concern.
+Pesticides disrupt the very soil microbiomes that enhance plant potency.8 Chemical farming essentially trades short-term yield for long-term quality and therapeutic efficacy.

 Conventionally grown herbs often show reduced concentrations of the exact compounds you're seeking for nervous system support.
 The plants survive, but they're not thriving in the way that produces maximum medicinal value.